rafaeldtinoco/portablebpf/README.md

 # eBPF CO.RE code example
 ### bonus 1: compatible with BCC<BR>bonus 2: userland portion in C and Python<BR>bonus 3: compatible with v4.x.y kernels

-My original intent was to create an eBPF code that could be oded in C and be portable among different kernels.
+My original intent was to create an eBPF code that could be coded in C and be portable among different kernels.
 I had a specific project in mind - [ipsetaudit](https://github.com/rafaeldtinoco/ipsetaudit), a tool capable of auditing calls to ipset - and during the development there were so many caveats - that had to be investigated in mailing lists or using the old try-n-error approach - I decided to document them here with a code example that could be used by anyone willing to create an eBPF tool from the beginning.

 ## eBPF libraries